-One of my first tasks, and the focus of this post, was to migrate the SQL Server database into an Azure SQL (Platform as a Service) instance.
+One of my first tasks, and the focus of this post, was to migrate the SQL Server to Azure SQL (Platform as a Service) instance.
 The databases generally migrated well.
 Schemas and the majority of the stored procedures were compatible with Azure SQL.
-Microsoft provides a program called Data Migration Assistant.
+Microsoft provides a program called Azure Data Migration Assistant.
 This program not only analyzes but can migrate the database.
 The analysis will return any suggested or required changes.
 There are several types of issues that could arise including deprecated features, incompatible features, and syntax blockers.

 Deprecated Field Types

+Now let’s get into some of the Azure SQL server limitations.
 I ran into several issues in scripts.
 Some had simple solutions while others required some redesign.

 - ISSUE: Scripts can’t connect to multiple databases using the USE statement.

 - SOLUTION: The scripts that did use the USE statement didn’t need it as it was only meant to connect to a single database.

 - ISSUE: Functions such as sp_send_dbmail are not supported.
 The scripts would send notification emails rather than sending from the application.